N-Joy-Shadow/McMotd.Net/McMotdParser.MAUI/README.md

 # McMotd.Net.MAUI

-McMotd.Net.MAUI can use Maui Component
+McMotd.Net.Razor can use McMotd.Net as MAUI Component
 ## how to use?
 ### setup
 import McMotdParser.MAUI